macleginn/bivaltyp/content/languages/descriptions/Andi_Zilo.md

 ## How to cite
 > Rochant, Neige. {{ last_database_release_year }}.
 Bivalent patterns in {{ language_external }}.
 > In: Say, Sergey (ed.).
 BivalTyp: Typological database of bivalent verbs and their encoding frames.
-> St.Petersburg: Institute for Linguistic Studies, RAS.
+> St. Petersburg: Institute for Linguistic Studies, RAS.
 > (Data first published on {{ initial_release_date }}; last revised on {{ last_release_date }}.)
 > (Available online at {{ site_url }}, Accessed on {{ today }})